jordansread/pyGDP/README.txt

 =================

-pyGDP provides a fast and efficient way of making calls to the USGS GeoData Portal. pyGDP has the following Algorithms:
+pyGDP provides a fast and efficient way of making calls to the USGS GeoData Portal.

+pyGDP has the following algorithms:
 	- FeatureCategoricalGridCoverage
 	- FeatureWeightedGridStatistics
 	- FeatureCoverageOPenDap